KittyGiraudel/sass-guidelines/index.md

 ## `!global` flag

+> This is an abuse of `!global` that will make it much more confusing when it's used legitimately.
+If you want to annotate some top-level variables with documentory metadata, do that with a comment, not with a language-level flag that happens to be a no-op in this case.
+We may well deprecate this usage of `!global` in the future to prevent this sort of confusion.

 On the contrary, if your Sass code is not intended to be distributed and is likely to be restricted to a single project, global variables should be declared using the `!global` flag.